Pesticide Exposure During Pregnancy

 Learning Disabilities, Attention Deficit & Behavior Disorders

-Pesticide exposure to pregnant women generates considerable concern as these chemicals are intentionally designed to damage the nervous system.
-This concern is underscored when it is realized the total extent to which all of us are exposed to pesticides.
-In fact, evidence now shows that everyone is exposed to some level of pesticides every second of the day.
-For instance, in a governmental research project conducted by the National Institute of Environmental Health Sciences, Dr. Robert Murphy reported that in a large random sample of the general population, DDT was found in 100% of the blood samples tested at an average level of 3.3 parts per billion (ppb).
+Pesticide exposure during pregnancy generates considerable concern as these chemicals are intentionally created to damage the nervous system.
+This concern is underscored upon realizing that all of us are continually exposed to pesticides.
+For example, in a governmental research project conducted by the National Institute of Environmental Health Sciences, Dr. Robert Murphy reported that in a large random sample of the general population, DDT was found in 100% of the blood samples tested at an average level of 3.3 parts per billion (ppb).
 Chlordane (a pesticide sprayed underneath homes for termite control and found to seep into the living airspace) was found in the blood of approximately 95% of the population (1).
 Other pesticides and chemicals found in over 90% of the population include dieldrin and hexachlorobenzene (Dieldrin is a food pesticide previously banned in the U.S. but is still used on foods imported from other countries).
 Information from a related Environmental Protection Agency project (based upon 6,000 urine samples) identified residues of six pesticide-related compounds, four carbamate-pesticide metabolites, and suspected eight metabolites of organophosphate insecticides (1).

 Food sources contribute a significant amount of chemical residues.
 In an analysis of figures from the Florida Department of Agriculture in Tallahassee, Florida, it was shown that 19% of lettuce samples contained DDT (although DDT was banned it is still used on crops imported into the U.S. as well as being found as a contaminant in the frequently used citrus pesticide Kelthane).
 Also 65% of potatoes were found to contain the pesticide aldicarb (temik) which is nearly 100 times more poisonous that DDT (2).